MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Method

 For text guidance, a T5 encoder~\cite{raffel2020exploring} converts the prompt $\mathcal{P}$ into embeddings $\tau_{\theta}(\mathcal{P})$, which are concatenated with ${z}_t$ in the full-attention module.
 The denoising process is formulated as:

 where $\epsilon_{\theta}$ denotes a time-conditional Transformer composed of $N$ DiT blocks.
 During inference, ${z}_T \sim \mathcal{N}(0,1)$ is iteratively denoised to obtain ${z}_0$, which is then decoded by $\mathcal{D}$ to generate the final video.
-Current state-of-the-art T2V models commonly adopt the DiT architecture, and our {MotionAdapter} is built upon the Video DiT backbone.
+Current VDMs commonly adopt the DiT architecture, and our \emph{MotionAdapter} is built upon the Video DiT backbone.

 {\textbf{3D Full Attention in Video DiT}}.
-Current DiT-based T2V models utilize a 3D full-attention module to capture complex spatio-temporal dependencies within a video.
+Current DiT-based diffusion models utilize a 3D full-attention module to capture complex spatio-temporal dependencies within a video.
 During each denoising step, the 3D full-attention module takes as input a concatenated sequence composed of the text embeddings $\tau_{\theta}(\mathcal{P})$ and the flattened latent video features ${z}_t$.
-The input sequence $S_{\textit{in}}$ and the self-attention map $\mathcal{A}$, computed using learnable matrices $\mathcal{W}_Q$ and $\mathcal{W}_K$, are formulated as:
+The input sequence $S_{\text{in}}$ and the self-attention map $\mathcal{A}$, computed using learnable matrices $\mathcal{W}_\text{Q}$ and $\mathcal{W}_\text{K}$, are formulated as:

 where $\texttt{Concat}(\cdot,\cdot)$ denotes concatenation along the sequence dimension, and $d$ represents the feature dimension of each token.
 This full-attention mechanism enables global interactions across spatial, temporal, and textual tokens, allowing the model to jointly capture intra-frame appearance relations and inter-frame motion dependencies.
 In this work, we analyze the temporal correlations encoded in the 3D full-attention maps to explicitly disentangle appearance and motion representations.